 One standard recommended option for reducing the frequency of ES requests is to implement caching layers.
 Use the WordPress object cache to store successful results for a period of time, and use those instead of always making a request to VIP Search.
 We have sample code that works well with both DB queries and ES queries, and there are many good techniques that can be used to provide caching and invalidation.

-Because WP_Query works with object cache to cache the results of each query, and ES is intercepting just the MySQL portion, you should find that repeated queries within a short period of time are hitting memcached rather than ES.
-This is normal, and supports scaling and avoids repeated ES calls that trigger rate limiting.
+Because WP_Query works with object cache to cache the results of each query, and Enterprise Search is intercepting just the MySQL portion, you should find that repeated queries within a short period of time are hitting memcached rather than ES.
+This is normal, and supports scaling and avoids repeated Elasticsearch (ES) calls that trigger rate limiting.

-However, if there are query parameters that are constantly changing, especially date or time parameters, you may find that the Debug Bar is showing ES calls when you keep reloading a page.
+However, if there are query parameters that are constantly changing, especially date or time parameters, you may find that the Debug Bar or Search Dev Tools (coming soon) is showing ES calls when you keep reloading a page.
 Because the parameters are combined together in a hash to access the cache, changing times will miss the cache and result in a new query every time.
 This can trigger rate limits.
-You can use the ElasticPress panel in Debug Bar to see what the actual parameters being sent to ES are and confirm if they are changing.
+You can use the Search Dev Tools (coming soon) to see what the actual parameters being sent to ES are, and confirm if they are changing.

 One way to account for this is to round the dates up to the closest day, hour, or minute.
 Your results may contain more items than needed; for example, if you have an events page and you wish to show only events starting in the future, round down to the current hour (or day), and then as the page is built, use the actual start times from the post data or post metadata to decide whether to show an event.